Cambridge Audio Melomania 1s drop to lowest ever price ahead of Amazon Prime Day

 Since launching in summer 2019, the UK audio specialist's Melomania 1 offering (the name literally means 'crazy about music') remains unbeaten in its category – a fact made official in our recent What Hi-Fi?
 2020 Awards winners list.

 And the best bit?
-Amazon Prime Day approaches fast, and these double-Award-winning buds have just been discounted by a further £10 at Amazon, making them only £89.95 ($89.95) while stocks last.
+Amazon Prime Day approaches fast, and these double-Award-winning buds have just been discounted by a further £10, making them only £89.95 ($89.95) at Amazon or Cambridge Audio's own website, while stocks last.

 The Melomania 1s burst onto the portable audio scene – and received five stars from us – at £120, as a quick glance at our glowing review proves, but the asking fee has since dropped slightly and hovered around the £100 mark.
 Now, they come in at less than £90, a £30 saving on their original 2019 recommended retail price.